Why do we do this work from Courtney Santana

 Without a second thought, I knew THIS was the place I needed to focus my attention because 1,000s of women like me with children like mine were becoming homeless monthly.

 To address this growing problem, I started the Survive2Thrive Foundation (S2T).
-Survive2Thrive, a 501c3 organization, is an advocate-supported resource ecosystem for survivors of domestic violence and abuse (DVA) who have been waitlisted or have recently left the shelter.
+Survive2Thrive, a 501c3 organization, is an advocate-supported recovery pathway for domestic violence and abuse (DVA) who have been waitlisted or have recently left the shelter.

 This is our mission but it is also my purpose.
 As a survivor, I am not sure what I would have done if I had been turned away with my then 8 month old son and 2 year old daughter.

 Over the past 5 years, my team and I have been working to find solutions to this wait list problem and to give survivors the tools they need to become self sufficient and thrive!
 Join us in this mission to change the domestic violence movement from VICTIMIZATION TO EMPOWERMENT TO SURVIVOR SUCCESS!